CCRI-Cyberknights/page/docs/ARCHITECTURE.md

 ## Version Management System

 ### Overview
-The project uses a modern, 2025-compliant version management system that eliminates common deployment issues like version lag and off-by-one errors.
+The project uses a modern version management system that eliminates common deployment issues like version lag and off-by-one errors.
 The system provides a single source of truth for version information and ensures deployed sites always display the correct version.

 ### Architecture Components